 Explore a range of careers in neuroscience and career development.
 Discuss professional development and careers with scientists from industry, academia, and government agencies.
 Hours to be arranged May be repeated for credit.
+Offered on the credit/no credit basis only.
 Prerequisite: Graduate standing.